 There are various advantages of agile over the waterfall :

 - The major advantage of an agile approach is that it can easily adhere to customer’s needs and requirements.
-It can allow customers to give instant feedback as the projects are split into sprints.
-The customer knows that the product will be made according to his requirements.
+As projects are split into sprints, it can allow customers to give instant feedback.
+The product will made according to customer’s requirements.

 - If the customer needs some changes to be made, then they will be easily made during the project lifecycle.
-The product or software has not be developed from scratch.
+The product or software doesn’t develop from scratch.